pu2clr/QN8066/README.md

 2. **High Power Transmission**: When the transmitter is configured to transmit at higher power levels, approaching its upper limit of 7W, the communication also becomes unstable, and the QN8066 stops responding to the microcontroller, even though it continues to transmit.

+3. **Avoid touching**: Touching certain points on the KIT board or the microcontroller with your hands can also cause system instability.

+4. **Wire-up organization**: Shortening and organizing the I2C bus lines that connect the KIT to the microcontroller significantly improves system stability.

 It is important to highlight that this library was not developed exclusively to work with this kit.
 In fact, it was designed to work with any architecture involving the QN8066 via the I2C protocol.
 That said, it is crucial for the designer or experimenter to keep in mind the necessary precautions to provide a stable system.
 There are various literatures that can help follow the best design practices involving I2C communication.

 ## Donate